Juneteenth: History

 Areas covered by the Emancipation Proclamation are in red.
 Slave-holding areas not covered are in blue.

 On September 22, 1862, President Abraham Lincoln announced that the Emancipation Proclamation would go into effect on January 1, 1863, promising freedom to enslaved people in all of the rebellious parts of Southern states of the Confederacy including Texas.
 (Note: Although the Emancipation Proclamation declared an end to slavery in the Confederate States, it did not end slavery in the places that were then deemed loyal to the Union (the border states and certain counties or parishes of Virginia and Louisiana).
 Freedom there generally came through other methods before the end of the war.
 But as a result, for a short while after the fall of the Confederacy, slavery remained legal in Delaware and Kentucky.
 Those enslaved people were not freed until the ratification of the Thirteenth Amendment to the Constitution, which abolished chattel slavery nationwide, on December 6, 1865.)
 Enforcement of the Proclamation generally relied upon the advance of Union troops.
 Texas, as the most remote state of the former Confederacy, had seen an expansion of slavery because the presence of Union troops was low as the American Civil War ended; thus, the enforcement of the Emancipation Proclamation had been slow and inconsistent there prior to Granger's order.
 In all June 19, 1865, was 900 days after the Emancipation Proclamation went into effect, 71 days after Robert E. Lee surrendered to the Union on April 9, 1865, and 24 days after the disbanding of the Confederate military department covering Texas on May 26, 1865.

 Early history

 The Civil War and celebrations of emancipation

 During the American Civil War (1861–1865), emancipation came at different times in different parts of the Southern United States.
 Large celebrations of emancipation, often called Jubilees (recalling the biblical Jubilee, in which enslaved people were freed), took place on September 22, January 1, July 4, August 1, April 6, and November 1, among other dates.
 When emancipation finally came to Texas, on June 19, 1865, as the southern rebellion collapsed, celebration was widespread.
-While that date did not actually mark the unequivocal end of slavery, even in Texas, June 19 came to be a day of shared commemoration across the United States – created, preserved, and spread by ordinary African Americans – of slavery's wartime demise.